defano/wyldcard/README.md

 multiply message by 3
 ```

+Note that the message box is HyperTalk's "default container".
+When a container is not explicitly specified in an expression, the message box is assumed.
+For example, `put "Hello"` causes the message box to be displayed and for "Hello" to appear inside of it.

 #### The `it` container

 HyperTalk provides an implicit variable named `it`.
-Most expressions and some commands mutate the value of this variable so that it always contains the most recently evaluated result.
+Most expressions and some commands mutate the value of this variable so that it always contains the most recently evaluated expression's result.
 In this implementation, the value of `it` may also be retrieved using `the result` function (this is not true in Apple's HyperCard).

 For example: